Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "How’re you finding ‘Horse as a trainer after the pipeline guys?"
 Costello asked.
 He followed the question with a precise flurry of jabs, testing Campbell’s guard.
 They locked, separated, circled.

-"Don’t let him hear I said this… but I reckon he’s less sadistic than they are."
+"Don’t let him hear I said this... but I reckon he’s less sadistic than they are."
 Campbell replied with a quick strike, distracting with a jab up high, then tried to sneak his left fist up and under the major’s elbow and into his ribs.
 Didn’t work.

 Costello gave him an encouraging grin and kept circling, playing it cagey for the moment.
 "Yup.
 He’s not trying to test you, he’s trying to *improve* you.
 Much different goal.
 He trains the trainers too, by the way."